Generating Robust and Efficient Networks Under Targeted Attacks: Model

 \subsection{Robustness}

-The definition of network robustness might vary according to a specific application.
-In this work, we call an \emph{attack} the removal of a node of the network, and the robustness we measure by the size of the largest connected component of the network after this removal, as proposed by Schneider et al.~\cite{Schneider11}.
-To quantify it, we proceed with a series of targeted attacks (sequential removal of nodes starting from the highest degree after each interaction) and subsequently measure the robustness after each node removal.
-Hence, we defined the robustness $R$ of a network as: where $N$ is the network size measured as the number of nodes and $s(Q)$ is the fraction of nodes in the largest connected component after $Q=qN$ removals.
+The definition of network robustness might change according to a specific application.
+In this work, we call an attack the removal of a node of the network, and the robustness we measure by the size of the largest connected component (LCC) of the network after this removal, as proposed by Schneider et al.~\cite{Schneider2011}.
+To quantify it, we proceed with a series of attacks and subsequently measure the robustness after each node removal.
+Hence, robustness $R$ is defined as:

+where $N$ is the number of nodes, $Q$ is the number of nodes removed from the network, and $S(q)$ is the size of the LCC after a fraction $q=Q/N$ of nodes were removed.
+The attacks performed are targeted to the nodes with highest degree of the network: we find the most connected node, remove it, calculate $S(q)$, update the degrees, and find the new most connected node to repeat the process.
+In case two nodes have the same degree, we choose the one with the smallest index.
+The value $R$ is therefore unique for each network.